Interpretation of NO$\nu$A and T2K data in the presence of a light sterile neutrino

 In order to better understand how the 1-dimensional constraints shown in Fig.~\ref{fig:fit} arise, it is useful to look at the 2-dimensional pojections in the plane spanned by a couple of oscillation parameters.
 In addition, such plots will enrich our comprehension by evidencing potential correlations among the oscillation parameters.
 Figure~\ref{fig:corr_13_d13} displays the constraints in the plane spanned by $\theta_{13}$ and $\delta_{13}$.
 Left (right) panel refers to NO (IO).
 The black contours represent the 3-flavor case, while the filled regions refer to the 4-flavor scenario.
 In both cases we show the 68\% and 90\% C.L. for two d.o.f..
 Differently from all other plots, in this figure, we have drawn the regions allowed by NO$\nu$A and T2K {\em without} the external prior on $\theta_{13}$ coming from reactor experiments.
 Such a prior is shown at the 1$\sigma$ level as a thin vertical band in each of the two panels of Fig.~\ref{fig:corr_13_d13}.
-This figure allows us to appreciate the synergy between reactor and accelerator constraints.
-In particular, one can observe how the level of superposition of the reactor band with the allowed regions of the LBL experiment, is bigger in the NO with respect to the IO.
-Therefore, the combination of reactor and LBL experiments tends to favor NO over IO.
-In the 4-flavor case the level of superposition is slightly enhanced both in NO and IO, but one still expects a preference for NO. Concerning the CP-phase $\delta_{13}$, we see that the two LBL experiments tend to favor values of $\delta_{13}$ close to $\sim1.2\pi$ for NO and $\sim1.5\pi$ in IO.
-The combination with reactor data basically reinforces such preferences.
-More precisely in NO, where there is a slight negative correlation among $\theta_{13}$ and $\delta_{13}$, one expects a best fit of $\delta_{13}$ close to $\sim 1.3\pi$.
-In IO there is almost no correlation among $\theta_{13}$ and $\delta_{13}$, and one expects that best fit of $\delta_{13}$ will be unaltered $\sim 1.5\pi$.
-These findings help to explain the 1-dimensional projections in the left panels of Fig~\ref{fig:fit}.
+This figure allows us to appreciate possibles synergies between reactor and accelerator constraints.
+In particular, one can observe that the level of superposition of the reactor band with the allowed regions of the LBL experiments, is comparable in the NO and IO cases.
+Therefore, the inclusion of the reactor prior on $\theta_{13}$ has no role in the preference of IO over NO observed in the 1-dimensional projections shown in Fig.~\ref{fig:fit}, which entirely comes from the LBL experiments T2K and NO$\nu$A. In the 4-flavor case the agreement between reactors and LBL experiments is basically unaltered, so one expects that IO will be preferred over NO also in this enlarged framework, as found in the 1-dimensional projections shown in Fig.~\ref{fig:fit}.
+Concerning the CP-phase $\delta_{13}$, we see that the two LBL experiments tend to favor values of $\delta_{13}$ close to $\sim1.2\pi$ for NO and $\sim1.5\pi$ in IO.
+The combination with reactors has almost no role also on this parameter, which currently is entirely determined by the LBL data.